lightcoker/PassManager/README.md

 ##### CQRS

 - CQRS separates reads and writes into different logic units.
 Query unit is for read operation. while command unit is for other operations.
   - The command unit includes authentication service and password service.
-Authentication service creates user records and password service creates and manage password records.
+Authentication service creates user records and password service creates and manages password records.
   - The query unit is the query service.
 It receives events when new records, including user and password records, are created or operated, and then store the copies in its database.
 - Not only the read and write operations are separated, but it also provides opportunities to devise them differently or optimizes them independently with mechanisms according to the corresponding operations.
 For example, MongoDB is applied in the command unit to optimize write operations.
 In the query service, PostgreSQL and in-memory cache are applied to optimize write operations.